-A Legionella risk assessment had been completed in October 2015 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
+A Legionella risk assessment had been completed in March 2012 and the results were negative for bacterium.
+Another assessment had been completed in July 2016 but the report was not yet available to review [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
 The practice used distilled water in all dental lines.
 The water lines were flushed daily and weekly.

 There was a cleaning plan, schedule and checklist, which was regularly checked by the practice staff.